 After an audit of PE and sport here at Denton, it was decided that our aims for the school are as follows:

 - Inclusive ethos of PE and sport regardless of sporting ability.

 - Gifted and Talented pupils are able to showcase their ability in sporting competitions with other schools and teams.

 - Staff have access to training opportunities and continued professional development.

 - No child will be excluded from any sporting activities regardless of financial background.

 - To ensure that as a school we make effective use of collaborative and partnership working.

 This rationale forms the basis for our use of PE and sport premium funding.
-Please see the document below for details of exactly how the funding is being spent at Denton.
+Please see the document PE and Sport Premium Expenditure at the bottom of this page for details of exactly how the funding is being spent at Denton.

-Much of our allocated money has been used to provide a high quality PE coach in every Key Stage 1&2 class, provided by J&C Academy.
+Much of our allocated money has been used to provide a high quality PE Coach in every Key Stage 1&2 class, provided by Unique Sports.
 This has been hugely successful and the children thoroughly enjoy the sessions.
 See what they had to say:

 "They are great fun and there's lots of different activities."
 Daniel, Year 4